hayesjt/arch_portfolio/README.md

 # arch_portfolio

-A quick portfolio showing my design/arch work
+This portfolio shows my past and current design projects at a glace.